pedrohbraga/PaleoClimPoolCommDivPhyloStruct/README.md

 ### Time period

-Last Glacial Maximum (~22,000 years ago) to present.
+Last Glacial Maximum (\~22,000 years ago) to present.

 ### Major taxa studied

 Bats (Chiroptera).

 ### Methods

-We estimated the bat phylogenetic community structure across restrictive sampling pools and modeled it against sampling pool restriction, paleoclimatic stability, and bat _in situ_ net diversification rates.
+We estimated the bat phylogenetic community structure across restrictive sampling pools and modelled it against sampling pool restriction, paleoclimatic stability, and bat *in situ* net diversification rates.

 ### Results

 Limiting species pools from broader to local spatial scales strongly changed the phylogenetic structure of bat communities.
 The magnitude of these effects is less noticeable in the Old World, where frequent among-realm biota interchange could have been maintained through bats adaptive traits.
-Phylogenetically-structured bat communities are rare in regions that were much colder during the last glacial maximum in relation to the contemporary period, supporting the expectation that stable climate paves the way for increased phylogenetic clustering.
-Finally, increased in situ net diversification rates are associated with greater phylogenetic clustering in bat communities.
+Phylogenetically-structured bat communities are rare in regions that were much colder during the last glacial maximum in relation to the contemporary period, supporting the expectation that a stable climate paves the way for increased phylogenetic clustering.
+Finally, increased *in situ* net diversification rates are associated with greater phylogenetic clustering in bat communities.

 ### Main conclusions